piperauritum/OP4/README.md

 Parameters for OPM are converted to actual values (amplitude, milliseconds, etc.) and displayed, except for key-scaling, irrational ratio (Detune 2).
 The original parameters are not intuitive, for example some parameters 0 means maximum.
 The mapping of parameters to decay times, etc., uses the equation of the approximate curve obtained with LibreOffice Calc from the measurements of the recordings with VOPMex.

-Experimentally, the Wav knob specifies 8 types of waveforms derived from OPZ (YM2414).
-Note that the author doesn't have a real OPM or OPZ and is trying to recover the sound from information on the web.
+Experimentally, the Wav knob specifies 8 types of waveforms derived from the OPZ (YM2414).
+Note that the author doesn't have a real OPM or OPZ and is trying to recover the sound from information on the web, and the restored sounds are different from the VOPMex sound.

 ## Usage
 - Place the OP4/OP4 folder into Platform.userExtensionDir or Platform.systemExtensionDir